 The junior school is located in a separate building on Convent Lane, adjacent to the senior school, and is purpose-built.

-The school benefits from a number of specialist rooms in order to deliver effectively the modern secondary school curriculum.
+The school benefits from a number of specialist rooms in order to deliver the modern secondary school curriculum effectively.

 Academic and pastoral care are important to all staff within the school and its size enables us to keep in close touch with all aspects of the progress of our young people.
 St Gerard’s prides itself on its broad academic intake; young people of every level of ability find themselves able to make substantial progress.
 However, the school does not claim to have special needs provision.